zkutalik/ssimp_software/README.md

 ## Example
 [//]: -------------------------------

-`bin/ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`
+`ssimp --gwas gwas/small.random.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`

 will impute the Z-statistics, using a selected reference panel (see section above) and generate a file `output.txt`.
 The txt file assigned to `--gwas` contains at least the following columns: SNP-id, reference allele, risk allele, Z-statistic, and at least one row.
 The imputed summary statistics are stored in `output.txt`.